-1. Use the appropriate maximum gross combined weight rating (GCWR) chart (in the Trailer Towing section) to find the maximum GCWR for your type engine and rear axle ratio.
+1. Use the appropriate maximum GCWR chart (in the Trailer Towing section in this chapter) for your type of engine and rear axle ratio.

-2. Weigh your vehicle as you customarily operate the vehicle without cargo.
-To obtain correct weights, try taking your vehicle to a shipping company or an inspection station for trucks.
+2. Weigh your vehicle without cargo.
+To obtain correct weights, take your vehicle to a shipping company or an inspection station for trucks.

-3. Subtract your loaded vehicle weight from the maximum GCWR on the following charts.
-This is the maximum trailer weight your vehicle can tow and must fall below the maximum shown under maximum trailer weight on the chart.
+3. Subtract your loaded weight from the maximum GCWR in the chart.
+This is the maximum trailer weight your vehicle can tow.
+It must be below the maximum trailer weight shown in the chart.